5 Common Misbeliefs that Hold Guitarists Back

 Learning guitar pieces, we often find problems we don’t know how to solve.
 It’s normal.

 The next step is to experiment.
 Solving problems is usally a process.
 The path forward is to try several solutions.
-We can practice the section (or technique, etc.) in first one way, then another.
+We can practice the section (how to hold a guitar, technique, etc.) in first one way, then another.